dev-xiligroup/xili-language-plugin/README.md

 ## Latest notes
 ### 20250320 - Sanitize tests
+XILI-LANGUAGE 2.23.15 shows good return with WP 6.7 using old way of multilingual themes with .mo files
 ### 20200804 - First tests with WP 5.5RC1
 XILI-LANGUAGE 2.23.14 shows good return from tests with WP 5.5RC1 - both in classic or block editing…
 ### 20190430 - Customizer, in admin side, to work well, needs two settings :